 While we’ll be focussing on a rather specific niche of DeFi scams in this article, it’s worth going over some of the more-common malicious activities that you might come across.
 After all, once you’re aware of how to spot crypto scams, you’ll be able to successfully avoid them, as well.

 Probably the most common image that pops up in people’s heads when they think about what is a crypto scam is that of a thief (scammer) trying to persuade you to do their bidding, whatever that bidding might be.
+Another popular scam has to do with an activity known as "phishing".
+Phishing emails may contain malicious links to steal your crypto & NFTs.

 Once you do so, a whole variety of things could happen.
 I’ll give you an example by re-telling a story I’ve read on some cryptocurrency forums:

 A man was scammed during a transaction.
 He wanted to send some Ether to another wallet address - to his friend.
 Everything seemed as usual - he logged into his hot wallet, pasted the friend’s address, entered the amount, double-checked the information, and confirmed the transaction.
-After the friend didn’t receive their crypto, the man went on to investigate what had happened, and learned that he fell for a pretty clever scam.
+After the friend didn’t receive their crypto, the man went on to investigate what had happened, and learned that he had fallen for a pretty clever scam.

 The man in question had unknowingly downloaded some sort of a DeFi scam virus to his computer.
 This virus would generate a wallet address that would have the same beginning and end as the original receiver wallet address, and paste it instead of the said original address into the “receiver” tab.